maxplush/final-proj/README.md

 # RAG Project: My Father's Memoir

-This project centers around the memoir of my late father, using a Retrieval-Augmented Generation (RAG) approach.
-I utilized the Groq RAG LLM to process text from select chapters of his memoir and integrated Monster GPT to generate AI images based on the content of each chapter.
-I also used Streamlit to create a front-end interface for interaction with the application.
+Before his passing, my father wrote a memoir, capturing his life and stories.
+Five years later, I wanted an to create an interactive experience for exploring the memoir.

+This project is a exploration of my late father's memoir using a Retrieval-Augmented Generation (RAG) approach to create an interactive experience for exploring the memoir.
+Through LLM keyword extraction from user questions and performing full-text searches (FTS5), it retrieves the most relevant passages.

+I also used Streamlit to create a simple interactive front end with AI-generated images from Monster API, that uses the Pix-Art-Sigma text-to-image model.
+Currently, three short chapters are included—those I feel comfortable sharing.

 ## Requirements